LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

 4. **Verify Data**: Open PostgreSQL and check the `user_logins` table.

    ```
-   bashCopy codepsql -d postgres -U postgres -p 5432 -h localhost -W
+   psql -d postgres -U postgres -p 5432 -h localhost -W
    postgres=# select * from user_logins;
    ```
 ## Thought Process

 ### Design Considerations:

-1. **Batch Processing**: To optimize performance, we process messages in batches.
-This reduces the number of calls to the SQS service.
-2. **Privacy First**: Given the sensitivity of IP and Device IDs, we employed SHA256 hashing to mask these fields.
+1. **Privacy First**: Given the sensitivity of IP and Device IDs, we employed SHA256 hashing to mask these fields.
 This ensures data privacy while maintaining the uniqueness and consistency of the data.
-3. **Reliability**: Messages are deleted from the queue only after successful processing and storage in PostgreSQL, ensuring data integrity.
+2. **Reliability**: Messages are deleted from the queue only after successful processing and storage in PostgreSQL, ensuring data integrity.
-4. **Continuous Polling**: The system continuously polls the queue until it's empty, ensuring all messages are processed.
+3. **Continuous Polling**: The system continuously pulls the queue until it's empty, ensuring all messages are processed.

 ### Assumptions Made: